howbizarre/thoughts/content/en/articles/parceljs-and-robotstxt.md

 }
 ```

-*ParcelJS* will not only not add hashes to the file names, but the linked objects in the processed files will not be changed.
+So *ParcelJS* will not add hashes to the names of the files, but also the linked objects in the files being processed will not be changed.